User comments on ISPs

 Re: Unlimited

-[re: Sark] [link to this post]
+[re: deleted] [link to this post]

 What is the technical support like, as they are great where i am now, i was gonna move over to sky before but cancelled it cause i didn't know what the technical support was like, how knowledgeable are they?.

-Standard User zebedeee
+Standard User deleted

-(eat-sleep-adslguide) Fri 05-Feb-10 08:36:48
+(deleted) Fri 05-Feb-10 08:36:48

 Print Post